dart-lang/sdk/docs/language/informal/toplevel-inference.md

 expression, we also define the set of variable dependencies upon which its inference relies.

+The intention is that toplevel inference should always return the same result as local inference, or else produce an error.

 * null, boolean, numeric, string, type, and symbol literals have their corresponding type.